-The Clock House Farm campsite has a large communal kitchen, shower/toilet facilities and a laundry room with washing machines and tumble dryers.
+The Clock House Farm campsite has two large communal kitchens, shower/toilet facilities and a laundry room with washing machines and tumble dryers.

-The Games Room has a large flat screen television, pool tables, table tennis and gym equipment.
+The Games Room has a large flat screen television, pool tables and table tennis.
+There is also a separate gym onsite.
 The main campsite has wi-fi connection available.

 The local village has good shopping facilities and a regular bus service to the local supermarket.

 Upon arrival at the farm you will be met by our Campsite Representative who will show you to your caravan and help you settle in.
 She will arrange for you to complete the worker registration process before you start work on the field.
 All electrical equipment provided by the farm is safety tested before your arrival.
 Please inform us if you have other electrical items so they can be given the correct safety test and please understand you should not use any other heaters than those issued by the farm.

 The campsite does have a small car park but the farm does not encourage workers to bring cars to the farm.
 If you wish to bring a car, please contact us before arrival to ensure there is parking available for your vehicle.

 During the week we are all very busy so recreational time is limited but each person will always have one day per week off in order to relax.
 Many people gather together over football and a barbeque at the weekend.